BrightspaceUI/documentation/docs/adding-component.md

 ### Generating custom-elements.json

+The `custom-elements.json` file is used for the component's properties, slots, and events.

-1. Ensure your `release.yml` GitHub action has a step that generates custom-elements.json.
+1. Ensure the `release.yml` GitHub action has a step that generates c`ustom-elements.json`.
 For example:
 ```
 - name: Create custom-elements.json
   run: npx wca analyze \"{components,templates}/**/*.js\" --format json --outFile custom-elements.json